pooranibcbb/datavis16s_refactor/README.md

     -   For functions with `rarefy` argument, setting to TRUE will rarefy the OTU table to `sampdepth` reads. `adivboxplot` will use the smallest sample size to rarefy if `sampdepth` is not specified.

     -   For pipelines, the alpha diversity boxplot and the PCoA would benefit from having this sampling depth set properly.
         -   Poorani and Conrad implemented the median absolute deviation method as default across all pipelines.
-See :any:`get_depth` and :any:`left_mad_zcore`
+See :any:`get_depth` and :any:`left_mad_zscore`
         -   All other functions will not remove samples or rarefy unless `sampdepth` is specified.

 1Can optionally pass tab-delimited text file to each of the functions instead of the biom file.
 See \[`readindata`\]\[doc/Reference\_Manual\_datavis16s.md\#readindata\] for more details.